kjkubik/LittleStockStudy/README.md

 # LittleStockStudy
-Code will be used to study a list of stocks between 1-10 Dollars
+Code will be used to study a list of stocks between $1-10